Kieldro/cs337/project1/readme.txt

 UT EIDS: ib, alc959
 SECTIONS: 52945 52973
 CODING STATUS: Everything works;
+NOTE ON PERFORMANCE: Decompress if implemented with the trie structure dictionary as explicitly stated in the project requirements, but the runtime is far slower than if the decompression dictionary data structure is an Arraylist.
+I've left the Arraylist implementation commented out.

 *Explanation on why the compression fails on the larger.txt*